reznov11/jira-cli/README.md

 ### Create an issue
 `akcli --projectKey=PUT PROJECT KEY` --create issue --summary YOUR SUMMARY --description YOUR DESCRIPTION --type TYPE OF ISSUE

-If you want to use environment, just type `--environment YOUR ENVIRONMENT`
+If you want to use environment, use `--environment YOUR ENVIRONMENT` parameter.

 ### Transit an issue